ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS spellcasting.md

 Spells will usually be obtained through loot chests, rare mob drops, or villager trades.
 When a spell runs out of uses, it can be repaired with any `#forge:gems` at a Tinkering Station.
 Certain spells can be combined together at a Tinkering Station to form greater spells.
+### All Spells
+These are all my ideas for the spells that would be added.

+**Lesser Spell Bolt**
+- *A small bolt that does petty damage, cheap to cast.*
+- Projectile
+- Stats:
+   - 1 Projectile Damage, 1 Magic Damage
+   - 10 Mana Cost
+   - +0.1sec Additional TBC
+   - +0.1sec Additional RT
+   - 5° Spread
+   - Is affected by gravity
+- Shoots a small, purple projectile that leaves behind a wake of purple particles.
+**Spell Bolt**
+- *A larger form of the redundant lesser spell bolt.*